ahuigo/ahuigo.github.io/post/db/pg-var-time.md

 ## delta

    select date '2001-09-28' + integer '7'
+   select created_at + interval '1' day * 7 as deadline
    select created_at + interval '1' day * day_field as deadline
    select created_at + interval '1' hour * hour_field as deadline